Painting Kitchen Cabinets Cupboards Correctly

 Paint kitchen cabinets takes several steps as mentioned.
 Unloading, cleaning, removing, filling, and now masking is next on the agenda.
 Remember to use Blue and or Green masking tape for areas of delicate finishes, as regular masking tape can mare lacquered finishes.

 You will want to mask, depending upon which kitchen painting method you intend using, more or less masking.
 If spraying, you will want to "Cocoon" the kitchen, dropping a curtain of plastic to make this as a spray booth.
 If not, brushing and rolling can take much longer, not to mention a smooth factory paint finish as you paint kitchen cabinets.

 Painted cabinets will add a new mystique to the room you enjoy the most.
-As the cabinets are being painted, pay close attention to keeping a Wet edge with your brush, roller, or spray tip.
+As the cabinets are being painted, pay close attention to keeping a wet edge with spray tip.
 This painting tip will make your finished look be that much more professional and uniform.

 Taking long continuous strokes normally from top down, painting a lighter coat on uneven surfaces first, letting them tack up.
 Going over again when painting the smooth flat areas, will add to this paint uniformity.
 Taking these steps, you are insuring a professional look to your newly painted cabinets.

 Re-painting kitchen cabinets after the first paint coat has dried over 24 hours is recommended by most paint manufactures.
 Re-painting before this time diminishes the paint quality, as paint manufactures have spent millions on Research and Development (R&D), knowing how they're paint reacts and performs.